jundalisay/sp/content/en/superphysics/principles/chapter-12b.md

 ---

+The previous section defined Superphysics as a discipline just like engineering, accounting, military, politics, music, etc.

+This discipline implies a goal.
+For example, the goal of:
+- engineering is problem solving
+- accounting is accountability
+- military is defense
+- politics is governance
+- music is musical expression

-The vision of Superphysics is a new reality which has freed itself from the shackles of ego, materialism, and the Negative Force.
+The goal and vision of Superphysics is a new reality which has freed itself from the shackles of ego, materialism, and the Negative Force.

 This creates a transition period for learning the basics of how the universe really works.